waymondrang/budgetbuddy/readme.md

 To start utilizing BudgetBuddy, navigate to the [eAccounts Account Transactions page](https://eacct-ucsd-sp.transactcampus.com/eAccounts/AccountTransaction.aspx).

 Once the Account Transaction Report form appears, a separate box titled BudgetBuddy will appear under the form.
-Select **Begin** to initiate the data collection process.
+Click **Start** to initiate the data collection process.

 Collected transaction data is automatically saved at the end of the process

-After the process finishes, two options will appear.

-- **Launch Analyzer** will open the BudgetBuddy Analyzer web app, where users can visualize, sort, and filter through transactions.
+After the process finishes, two options will appear. **Launch Analyzer** will open the BudgetBuddy Analyzer page where users can visualize, sort, and filter through transactions.

-- **Awesome** closes the overlay.

 ## Analyze